v8/v8.dev/src/docs/gdb.md

 (gdb) c
 Thread 1 "d8" hit Breakpoint 2, 0x00007ffff7ac8784 in Builtins_RegExpPrototypeExec ()
 ```

+Note that it works well to use a temporary breakpoint (shortcut `tb` in GDB) instead of a regular breakpoint (`br`) for this, since you only need it at process start.

 Builtins are also visible in stack traces: